DKotzer/card-games/README.md

 The player attempts to beat the dealer by getting a count as close to 21 as possible, without going over 21.

+If you run out of money you lose.

 ## Turn structure

 1. Player places bet by clicking chips